brinkgenesis/dlmm/PRD.md

 Performance Metrics: Generate reports on fees collected, IL avoided, and overall performance of the liquidity positions.
 Real-time Analytics: Provide insights on position performance, including fees earned, price movements, and range efficiency.
 Historical Data: Store transaction history and position adjustments for analysis and auditing purposes.

+Other items: Needs to calculate potential IL of positions and simulate them for the pool before determining that it is a good opportunity.

+Ex: If we expect both pools to have a delta of 20% within X time period, we need to calculate the amount of IL incured and measure it aganist the potential fees (via volume and volitality) and net expected outcomes in %.
+We also need to factor in negative market movements.
+Ex if token A Sol goes down 10%, and memecoin goes down 30% in same time frame.
+We will take .78% impemenant loss and roughly -20% from the token dropping.
+If tokens range that is the ideal condition.
+If the market goes up, we will get more of the base token as a profit taking practice.
+We can also weight this vs market conditions to come up with EV of three scenarios: market goes up, market ranges, market goes down.
+The former two are ideal situations, with the latter being non-ideal.
 ---
 6. Non-Functional Requirements
 6.1.
 Security